Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

-From the stratification of $\bMgn$ by $\rQ(g,n)$, we obtain a Borel--Moore homology spectral sequence.
-The next proposition records how the isomorphism of Proposition \ref{quotient} is compatible with the action of $\FSop$, and the spectral sequence of this stratification.
+This spectral sequence is dual to a spectral sequence for compactly supported cohomology, which is used more frequently, see for instance Equation 3 of \cite{petersen2017spectral}.
+The next proposition states that the isomorphism of Proposition \ref{quotient} is compatible with the action of $\FSop$ and the spectral sequence of this stratification.